 - checking existing controls are working effectively

-- choosing the right level of Respiratory Protection Equipment (RPE) or Personal Protective Equipment (PPE) if other controls do not eliminate or sufficiently minimise exposure
+- choosing the right level of respiratory protective equipment (RPE) or personal protective equipment (PPE) if other controls do not eliminate or sufficiently minimise exposure

 - checking exposure levels after a process or production method has changed